nodemcu/nodemcu-firmware/docs/en/modules/sntp.md

 ## sntp.sync()

 Attempts to obtain time synchronization.

+For best results you may want to to call this periodically in order to compensate for internal clock drift.
+As stated in the [rtctime](rtctime.md) module documentation it's advisable to sync time after deep sleep and it's necessary to sync after module reset (add it to [`init.lua`](upload.md#initlua) after WiFi initialization).

 #### Syntax
 `sntp.sync([server_ip], [callback], [errcallback])`